Skip to main content

 Course No. AY 116

 Description: Students are introduced to the subtle sister science of Ayurveda, Jyotish (Vedic astrology).
 Students learn the fundamental concepts of Jyotish, how it can complement client care, and when clients may be referred to an experienced Jyotish practitioner.
+Students are introduced to the Vedic practices of Hasta (palmistry) and Vastu (science of structures and their energetics), and how these practices can complement client and personal care.

 Sanskrit